Sonntd271/file-integrity-monitor/README.md

-# file-integrity-monitor
+# Welcome to the File Integrity Monitor (FIM)
-A simple, proof of concept file integrity monitor corresponding to the "I" of the CIA triad
+This is a simple, proof of concept file integrity monitor corresponding to the "I" or "Integrity" of the CIA triad.
+This is implemented with the Windows Powershell scripting language.